dannycvera/GOT-whos-quote/README.md

 Whether you choose wrong or right the image of the correct character will move to the center, clearing the other characters from the screen with more information about the correct character next to it.
-Name, Title(s), Alive?, Alegiances, culture and religion will all be shown.
+Name, Title(s), Whether they are still alive or not, alegiances, culture and religion will all be shown.

 ## API and Data Sample